 - Testing: - As indicated by our state guidelines, regular periodic testing of athletes and support staff will be established (based on availability of tests and subject to change of guidelines); - Upon availability of resources, the program's goal will be to randomly select a percentage of teams and staff population to be PCR-tested each week when competition resumes; - Any athlete that shows symptoms will be prioritized above other athletes for testing; - Isolation and quarantine of individuals who test positive, as well as any close contacts of those individuals, will be established.
-(Refer to SHS section above). - Quarantine: This will be in effect for any international student athlete. - All students arriving to campus from outside of the US will have to self-quarantine for 14 days before they are allowed to practice or return to any regular team activity; - Self-quarantine of 14 days will also be in effect for any athlete that tests positive, as well as any who came in "close contact" to anyone diagnosed COVID-19 positive. - Temperature Checks: Temperatures must be under 100.4F - Each team under supervision of a designated person needs to perform non-touch temperature checks prior to joining ALL team practice/group activity or entering the practice/play area.
+(Refer to SHS section above). - Quarantine: This will be in effect for any international student athlete. - Self-quarantine of 14 days will also be in effect for any athlete that tests positive, as well as any who came in "close contact" to anyone diagnosed COVID-19 positive. - Temperature Checks: Temperatures must be under 100.4F - Each team under supervision of a designated person needs to perform non-touch temperature checks prior to joining ALL team practice/group activity or entering the practice/play area. - Head Coaches must report on their team's health screenings and temperature checks to the Athletic Trainer or Athletics administrator on duty. - On-duty director or ATC submits the regular screening reports to the NAIA COVID-19 Portal or via whichever method they establish. - Housing: - Student athletes are to be housed in either individual rooms or have a teammate from their same cohort/small group as their roommate or suitemate. - Student athletes will not be allowed to "visit" anyone else's room.

-- Head Coaches must report on their team's health screenings and temperature checks to the Athletic Trainer or Athletics administrator on duty. - On-duty director or ATC submits the regular screening reports to the NAIA COVID-19 Portal or via whichever method they establish. - Housing: - Student athletes are to be housed in either individual rooms or have a teammate from their same cohort/small group as their roommate or suitemate. - Student athletes will not be allowed to "visit" anyone else's room. - Student athletes must adhere to any and all other protocols set forth by the residence hall staff, campus-housing leadership, or director of SHS.
+• Student athletes must adhere to any and all other protocols set forth by the residence hall staff, campus-housing leadership, or director of SHS.